 Arnold ML, Kunte K. 2017.
 Adaptive genetic exchange: a tangled history of admixture and evolutionary innovation.
 Trends in Ecology and Evolution 32:1–11.

 Bacon IE. 2010.
 Foraging on variable resources: the behavior and decision making of Rufous hummingbirds.
 Ph.D.
 Thesis, University of Edinburgh, Scotland.

-Barrier, M., B. G. Baldwin, R. H. Robichaux, and M. D. Purugganan.
-1999.
-Interspecific hybrid ancestry of a plant adaptive radiation: allopolyploidy of the Hawaiian silversword alliance (Asteraceae) inferred from floral homeotic gene duplications.
-Molecular Biology and Evolution 16: 1105–1113.

 Bergman TJ, Beehner JC.
 2008.
 A simple method for measuring color in wild animals: validation and use on chest patch color in geladas (Theropithecus gelada).
 Biological Journal of the Linnean Society 94:231–240.